 Lamps on the nightstands are tied into the master lighting system, also within easy reach.
 Plenty of outlets offer convenience for phone chargers and other equipment.
 Here is also an alarm clock.

 Breakfast at Bar Boulud

 In the morning, I enjoyed breakfast at the renown Bar Boulad, an upscale French bistro and wine bar from celebrity chef, Daniel Boulud.
-It’s just down the hall from Mandarin Oritental Boston’s lobby with an entrance on Boyston Street.
+It’s just down the hall from Mandarin Oriental Boston’s lobby with an entrance on Boylston Street.
 I highly recommend visiting this landmark restaurant.